ethereum/ethereum-org/views/content/dao.md

             if (delegatedPercent > 100) delegatedPercent = 100;
         }

+        /**
+         * Vote for an address
+         *
+         * Send your vote weight to another address
+         *
-        function vote(address nominatedAddress) returns (uint voteIndex) {
+         * @param nominatedAddress the destination address receiving the sender's vote */ function vote(address nominatedAddress) returns (uint voteIndex) {
             if (voterId[msg.sender]== 0) {
                 voterId[msg.sender] = delegatedVotes.length;